There

 Eena

 hers.
-They closed their eyes as the
+They closed their eyes as the dragon’s soul kindled to life.
+Healing

 energy raced through the circle of flora touched by her powers the day before,

-fruit-bearing bushes or herbs sprouting from the ground.
-There were none.
-When she reached the perimeter of healed flora,
+were none.
+When she reached the perimeter of healed flora, her concentration

-edible fruit if fully bloomed.
-Likewise,
+capable of producing edible fruit if fully bloomed.
+Likewise, the scant

-on their branches.
+their branches.
 No such luck.

 When

-she sensed the brink of a cliff, her energies shifted in the opposite direction.
-She was surprised to find the halting
+she sensed the brink of a cliff, her energies shifted in the opposite

-sensation of another abrupt end—another high overhang.
+end—another high overhang.
 Every other path found the same result.
-The hungry hunters opened their eyes when
+The hungry

-they realized the elevated sea cliff completely encircled them.
+hunters opened their eyes when they realized the elevated sea cliff completely

 Eena

-place is an island.
+voiced their discouraging discovery.
+“This place is an island.
 We’re isolated.”

 And